google/fuzzbench/docs/running-your-own-experiment/running_an_experiment.md

 # The Google Cloud Storage bucket that will store most of the experiment data.
 experiment_filestore: gs://$DATA_BUCKET_NAME

-# The filestore where HTML reports and summary data will be stored.
+# The Google Cloud Storage bucket where HTML reports and summary data will be stored.
 reports_filestore: gs://$REPORT_BUCKET_NAME

 # The connection to use to connect to the Google Cloud SQL instance.